Recycling & Sustainability

 Try to Incorporate the 3 R's into your daily routine.
 Here are some tips to help you:

 REUSE: Let's face it, we live in a disposable society.
 It doesn't have to be that way.
-Purchasing quality products that can be reused such as a thermos or cloth shopping bags keeps that much product out of our landfills.
+Purchasing quality products that can be reused instead of one-use-throwaways keeps that much more product out of our landfills.
+Use refillable water bottles.
+Take your own reusable bags to the store.
 Repair what's broken.
+Give reusable gift bags instead of throwaway wrapping paper.
 Keep shipping boxes & supplies on hand for reuse.
+Shop at secondhand stores, and make sure to donate your unwanted items to them for others to reuse.
+Refurbish old furniture.
+Sometimes, reuse projects can be a good way to bond with family and friends, learn new things, and give you great memories!

-RECYCLE: As a last ditch effort, recycling eliminates the need to incinerate trash, sending toxins into our environment, or burying it in landfills that could contaminate our groundwater (read: drinking water).
-Buy recycled products and recycle what's recyclable and we close the loop, leading to that elusive Zero Waste concept we mentioned earlier.
+RECYCLE: As a last ditch effort, recycling eliminates the need to incinerate or bury trash, which sends toxins into our environment or could contaminate our groundwater (read: drinking water).
+Recycle everything you can, and make sure to buy recycled products to keep the cycle going.

 A Campus-wide Commitment